-Connect the polarity cable to the positive (+) dinse connection, twist to lock in place.
+- 1. Connect the polarity cable to the positive (+) dinse connection, twist to lock in place. - 2.
 Connect the earth clamp to the negative (-) dinse connection, twist to lock in place.

-3 Connect the MIG torch to the Euro connection, and twist end to secure in place.
-4 Connect the plug into a 10 AMP socket, then switch the machine ON.
+- 3. Connect the MIG torch to the Euro connection, and twist end to secure in place. - 4.
+Connect the plug into a 10 AMP socket, then switch the machine ON.

-5 Select MIG on the MIG/TIG/MMA selector.
+- 5. Select MIG from the MIG/TIG/MMA selector. - 6.

-6 Select Standard on the Standard/Spool Gun selector.

 Pull down the roller tension knob to release the wire drive.

-Unscrew the roller cap.
+7. Unscrew the roller cap.